shackcrack007/hybrid-attacks-course-template/README.md

 1. RDP using '***rootuser***' and your chosen password
 2. **disable the Defender runtime protection and cloud delivered protection** (under *Virus and threat protection > Manage settings*)
 ![defender](pics/defender.jpg)
-3. Open Powershell as administrator and run the script, use your chosen password:
+3. Open Powershell **as administrator** and run the script, modify *CHANGEME* to your chosen password:
 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process -Force